wuxiangzhou2010/golearn/go.md

     Converting a Go dat a structure like movies to JSON is called marshaling. `json.Marshal(movies)`, produce a byte slice. `json.Unmarshl`
 - channel
+    ch = make(chan int)
+    send  `ch <- val`
+    receive `val <- ch`
+    can be closed `close(ch)`

+buffered an unbuffered channel
+    ch = make(chan, int,  6)
+unbuffered channel : synchronous channels
+When a value is sent on an unbuffered channel, the receipt of the value happens before the reawakening of the sending goroutine.

+pipeline: counter -> squarer --> printer
+after a channel has been closed, any further send operations on it will panic.
+After the closed channel has been drained, that is, after the last sent element has been received, all subsquent receive operation will processd without blocking but will yield a zero value.

+iterate over a channel

+unidirectional channel types `chan<- int`, `<-chan int`

+cap(ch) // channel capacity
+len(ch) // current buffered size

 slice channel map 需要用make 生成
 range on arrays and slices provides both the index and value for each entry.